The case for mechanical trading strategies

 When it comes to implementing trading strategies, there are many compelling reasons to rely on computers rather than human discretion.

+Computers have been used in the investment business for more than 40 years.
+Initially, fund managers used computers for tasks such as basic math calculations and charting, which at the time was revolutionary.
+Today, the majority of the daily trading volume in U.S. equities is controlled by highly sophisticated machines, programs, and models making split-second decisions.
 Some clients may still feel uncomfortable having their money managed by algorithms instead of human beings, but many others may see the value of mechanical trading strategies that “take emotion out of the equation.”

 What do we mean when we say a trading strategy is “mechanical”?
 It means that all trading actions are determined by a clearly defined set of rules without discretion or room for interpretation.
 Specifically, a mechanical trading strategy “playbook” covers these three areas: